 Victims May Have a Claim for Compensation

-Those who have been injured in a vehicle involved in any of the GM recalls should consider contacting the Georgia Injury Attorney Group to learn more about their cases.
+Those who have been injured in a vehicle involved in any of the GM recalls should consider contacting Attorney Group for Georgia to learn more about their cases.
 We can discuss the facts of your case and help you determine whether you should pursue a claim for compensation.
 If you decide to proceed, we can connect you with an affiliated attorney who can help you file your lawsuit.
 Contact us today for a free consultation.